aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 [MIT license](https://github.com/libuv/libuv#licensing)

-This is one of the event loop libraries used in the TEN runtime.
+This is one of the event loop libraries used in the APTIMA runtime.
 Please refer to `third_party/libuv` for details.

 ## msgpack-c